Campfire Cooking In The Wild

 I always try to carry a large stainless steel pot along.
 I fill it with water and put it on the main fire for a supply of hot water for washing and showering.

-Now you are ready to have some of your own campfire cooking fun.
+Try some of my favourite campfire recipes.
+And now you are ready to have your own campfire cooking fun.